sourcebox/emtick-rs/README.md

 Hint: if maximum performance is required for both milliseconds and microseconds conversions, use two separate optimized clock sources and create instants and durations with them appropriately.

-## Preventing Overflows

-There is a risk of integer overflow in intermediate calculations in some conversion functions.
-Whenever a conversion between ticks and natural time units is performed, this operation may panic on overflow.
-The most likely cause of an overflow is when convering an instant to an absolute microseconds value in a long-running application with a high tick count.

-In order to prevent overflows, it is recommended to use internal calculations e.g. by adding/subtracting instants and durations rather than converting these values to natural units first and using these values to do so.
-This is also recommended for performance reasons.

 ## Alternatives

 - [embedded-time](https://github.com/FluenTech/embedded-time/)